 According to the WAEC timetable, the August/September WASSCE for School which commenced on Monday, August 1, 2022, with the Visual Art Project Work options and will end on September 27, 2022, with ICT Paper 3 Practical.

-This academic year’s WASSCE for School Candidates is being monitored by teams of Inspectors from West African Examinations Council (WAEC), the Ghana Education Service (GES) and the National Intelligence Bureau (NIB).
+This academic year’s WASSCE for School Candidates is being monitored by teams of Inspectors from the West African Examinations Council (WAEC), the Ghana Education Service (GES) and the National Intelligence Bureau (NIB).

 The Council has acknowledged the input of the National Security, Corruption Watch and EduWatch and other concerned citizens who have forwarded to the Council their monitoring reports in respect of the examination.